 Why am I being asked to choose between mp3, flac etc. audio formats?
 I just want the pdf files!

 Bandcamp - the company I sell my music through - is predominantly for selling recordings.
 However, they allow people to include "bonus items" with their recordings.
-So I include the sheet music pdf files with many of mine.
-These will be included in the download regardless of what audio format you select.
+So I include the sheet music pdf files with mine.
+These will be included in the download regardless of what audio format you select (as long as there's "sheet music" in the title of what you're buying).
 The audio format selection applies to the demo recordings (which are always included) - if you don't mind or care about this, just leave it set to mp3.

 I thought I was buying the pdf sheet music but I can only hear recordings / see part of the arrangement.
 Why?

 It sounds like you're just viewing your purchase as a preview online within Bandcamp, or within the Bandcamp app.
-You need to check your emails on a computer (not a phone or iPad) and click the download link in the email from Bandcamp.
+You need to check your emails on a computer and click the download link in the email from Bandcamp.
 Then you'll be able to view/listen to the files on your computer, and will have the pdf files to print out.

 Why can't you just provide a pdf file?
 Why does it have to be a zip file?

 A lot of people use the demo recordings and midi files, as well as the pdf sheet music files.
 It works best for me to provide everything in one zipped-up package.
 If I was to separate things into different packages with different contents, it would be confusing (trust me!).
 If you don't want the recordings, just delete them after download.

 When I try to unzip the files, I get an error about the filenames or file paths being too long.
 What should I do?